Academics

 Criminal Background Checks

-Once accepted by the WOSC Nursing Department, all students will be required to submit information in order for a criminal background check to be complete.
-If an applicant admitted to the nursing program possesses any one of the following: a felony conviction, arrest, pending charges, judicially declared incompetence, or disciplinary action should be aware this might affect eligibility for registered nurse licensure.
+Once accepted by the WOSC Nursing Department, all students will be required to submit information in order for a criminal background check to be completed.
+If an applicant admitted to the nursing program possesses any one of the following: a felony conviction, arrest, pending charges, judicially declared incompetence or disciplinary action should be aware this might affect eligibility for registered nurse licensure.
 Various clinical agencies also have restrictions regarding individuals with a criminal record.
-Criminal background information is reviewed and decisions are made based on the clinical agency’s policies and guidelines.
+Criminal background information is reviewed, and decisions are made based on the clinical agency’s policies and guidelines.

 Students Seeking Licensure Outside of the State of Oklahoma